<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Salary Deferral Plan 401k (Plan 3)

 Your 401k contributions can be made on a pre-tax or Roth (post-tax) basis.
 You choose how you want to invest your savings.
-You can elect to contribute on a pre-tax or post-tax basis.

-Contributions are subject to annual IRS and other limits as shown in the table below.
+Contributions are subject to annual IRS and other limits, as shown in the table below.

 Contributions can begin the first of the month following your date of hire.
 If you do not make an election within 30 days of your hire date, you will be automatically enrolled at an employee pre-tax contribution rate of 6%.
 If you were automatically enrolled at 6% and do not make a change, your contribution percentage will increase by 1% on your anniversary date each year up to a maximum of 15%.